PreciselyData/spatial-enrich-dashboard/docs/guides/aks/QuickStartAKS.md

 ```

 After all the pods in namespace 'spatial-dashboard' are in 'ready' status, launch dashboard in a browser with the URL `https://<your external ip>`, which can be found by running the command

+> Note: If the application does not load on the http protocol try with https as well.

 ```
 kubectl get svc -n spatial-dashboard